 This course examines the relationship between market structure, firm conduct, and industry performance.
 The evaluation of industry performance serves as the foundation for the analysis of public policy through the enforcement of antitrust laws.
 This course relies heavily on case studies of many major U.S. industries, including steel, petroleum, automobile, computer, and agriculture.
-Prerequisite: Completion of MBA core courses.
+Prerequisite: Completion of MBA pre-program courses.

-International Trade and Investment 3 credits (E)
+PMBA-8335 International Trade and Investment 3 credits (E)

 A study of the international economy within which business firms operate, and public policies that influence their activities.
 Include international trade theory, balance of payments analysis, the international monetary system, barriers to trade, and the role of multinational corporations.
-Prerequisite: Completion of MBA core courses.
+Prerequisite: Completion of MBA pre-program courses.
+This course applies to the Global Business concentration.
+This course will satisfy the International elective requirement.